liampshaw/CoV-homoplasy-filtering/README.md

 *Rationale*: homoplasies only present in isolates from a single originating or submitting lab could be due to batch effects.

 These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.

-**It is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use and interpret results with caution.** Additional sequencing artefacts are being identified from other independent analyses and we would expect this list to grow.
-For example, see the recent report of May 5 2020 from [de Maio et al.](http://virological.org/t/issues-with-sars-cov-2-sequencing-data/473) on Virological and the associated discussion there.

 ## Outputs